 Mr Carlson has to give a speech at a Broadcasters Dinner, so he rehearses his speech at work.
 It is boring, so everyone starts to daydream.
 Each of them think about the job they would rather have than working at the station.

-The station cleaning asks Venus a favor.
+The station's cleaning lady asks Venus a favor.
 Her son wants to drop out of high school.
-She wants Venus to talk to her son, a gang member, about staying in high school and then college.
+She wants Venus to talk to her son, a gang member, about staying in school.
 Venus bets the boy he can make learning more interesting.

 Johnny will host a rock and roll dance show to earn extra money.
 He thinks he is going to be able to do the show his way but he finds he has to wear their outfits and play their songs.
 He creates a new personality, Rip Tide, to do the show.